dilshad-geol/dilshad-geol/README.md

-- 👋 Hi, I’m Dilshad Raza, I'm a Data Scientist.
+- 👋 Hi, I’m Dilshad Raza, I'm a Geologist with main domain of interest in Data Science.
 I analyze and explore data from data sources to make sense and develop high-tech solutions based on AI for automation.

 - Github: @dilshad-geol